dchiu911/naim/vignettes/overview.md

     library(naim)

+### NR\_logit(x, y, n, tol = 1e-6, verbose = FALSE)

-The `NR_logit` function find estimated parameters under simple logistic regression, where closed form solutions are not obtainable.
-Using a method like Newton-Raphson, we supply an initial feasible estimate, and iteratively improve the estimate.
+The `NR_logit` function finds estimated parameters under simple logistic regression, where closed form solutions are not obtainable.
+Using the Newton-Raphson method, we supply an initial feasible estimate, and iteratively improve the estimate.

-All we need is to supply it with **3 required arguments**: covariates, number of trials, and successes.
-Details found in the documentation via `?NR_logit`.
+There are **3 required arguments**: covariates, number of trials, and successes.
+More details are in the documentation via `?NR_logit`.
 Let's see an example:

     set.seed(547)